-When you’re just starting out or your own, you’re most likely going to be facing these five financial barriers.
+When you’re just starting out on your own, you’re most likely going to be facing these five Financial Barriers Millennials Are Facing.

 1. You Don’t Have a Career Yet.